textlab/glossa/README.md

 we provide.
 It can be done in a few easy steps:

 * [Install Docker](https://docs.docker.com/installation/).
 The linked website
   provides installation instructions for all major operating systems.
+Note that Docker works only on 64-bit systems.
 * Create a volume that will store your corpora and all other data used by Glossa.
 It needs to be done only once, by running the following command:

         docker run -v /corpora --name glossa-data busybox true

 * Run the Glossa image.
 If the image is not present on your machine, it will be downloaded automatically.

         docker run -d -p 4096:3000 --volumes-from glossa-data textlab/glossa

 * Connect to `http://127.0.0.1:4096/admin` in your web browser.
-The Glossa should be up and running. **Note:** If you use *boot2docker* (which is the case when you use Windows and MacOS), change `127.0.0.1` in the address to the output of the `boot2docker ip` command.
-You may also run Glossa on a different port by changing `4096` to some other number.
+Glossa should be up and running. **Note:** If you use Boot2Docker (which is the case when you use Windows or MacOS), change `127.0.0.1` in the address to the output of the `boot2docker ip` command.
+You may also run Glossa on a different port by changing `4096` to some other number in the `docker run` command and in the address.

 ## Standard installation from GitHub